King Vidor: On Our Merry Way (A Miracle Can Happen), Universal Studios 1948

 In the aftermath of his critical failures in An American Romance (1944) and Duel in the Sun (1946), Vidor disengaged from Hollywood film production to purchase his Willow Creek Ranch in Paso Robles, California.

 A Miracle Can Happen (1948) is a film sketch that Vidor participated in with co-director Leslie Fenton during this period of relative inactivity.
 A "low-budget" Universal Studios release of the early baby boom era, this "omnibus" presents vignettes filmed or performed by an array of actors and directors (some of them returning from service in the armed forces) among them Burgess Meredith, Paulette Goddard, Dorothy Lamour, James Stewart, John Huston and George Stevens.
 (An episode with British actor Charles Laughton was cut from the final release, a disappointment to Vidor.)
 The picture's title was changed shortly after opening to On Our Merry Way to promote its comedic virtues.
 Vidor dismissed the film from his oeuvre in later years.

-In 1948 Vidor was diverted from making a series of 16mm Westerns for television and produced on his ranch when Warner Brothers studios approached him to direct an adaption of author Ayn Rand's controversial novel The Fountainhead.
+In 1948 Vidor was diverted from making a series of 16mm Westerns for television and produced on his ranch when Warner Brothers studios approached him to direct an adaptation of author Ayn Rand's controversial novel The Fountainhead.
 Vidor immediately accepted the offer.